SQL-GEN: Bridging the Dialect Gap for Text-to-SQL Via Synthetic Data And Model Merging: Methodology

+An important aspect of the MoE framework is the routing (gating) mechanism.
+In MoE, the output for a given input $x$ is computed as a weighted sum of the expert networks' outputs, with the weights determined by the gating network \citep{jiang2024mixtral}.
+Given $n$ expert networks $\{E_1, E_i, ... , E_n\}.$ The output is where the gates' outputs are determined based on the dot product of the input $x$ and the gate weights $W_g$ as follows:

-In our proposed methodology, the MLP layers of each expert within the MoE model are initialized using the MLP sub-layers from models previously trained on distinct dialects.
-Concurrently, the shared self-attention layers incorporate merging strategies such as SLERP, as previously described.
-An important part of the MoE framework is its gating mechanism or routers.
-We propose to initialize these gates at each layer by averaging the hidden vectors of the dialect-specific keywords, derived from the training datasets of each model and based on the top $K$ most frequently occurring dialect-specific keywords in our generated question-SQL pairs.
+We propose to initialize these gates at each layer by averaging the hidden vectors of the dialect-specific keywords, derived from the training data of each model and based on the top $K$ most frequently occurring dialect-specific keywords from generated question-SQL pairs.
 This process begins by cataloging all dialect-specific keywords from our generated SQL queries, sorting them by frequency, and selecting the top-k keywords.
 These keywords are then processed by the model, where the hidden representations from the self-attention sub-modules for all tokens of these keywords are used to initialize the gates.
-Although this method shows enhanced performance even without further training compared to some previous model merging techniques, we achieve better coordination among the sub-models by fine-tuning the MoE architecture on a mixed dataset from various dialects. \Cref{fig:MoE} illustrates one transformer block of our method for constructing an MoE model from three distinct dialect expert models.
+The formula below provides the described method for initializing the gate weights: